If they are planted in the right place and given the right care, lavender bushes can last for years, but they are quick to fail if they are not happy.

 2. Overwatering lavender

 Lavender hails from the Mediterranean where it thrives in the dry heat and poor soil.
-Despite its elegant appearance and wealth of scented blooms, it doesn't need much watering – in fact if you overwater lavender you can cause the roots to rot and kill the plant.
+Despite its elegant appearance and wealth of scented blooms, it doesn't need much watering and lavender is drought tolerant – in fact if you are too generous when watering lavender you can cause the roots to rot and kill the plant.

 You should also take into account what soil type you have when planting lavender.
 The best soil for lavender is free-draining, gritty soil that drains fast, but if your yard is on clay we would recommend digging a planting hole 2-3 times as big as the plant’s rootball, then breaking up the sides and base with a garden fork.